 Adding a deck also greatly boosts home value, and can bring as much as 70-85% return on investment if you decide to sell your house.

-Deck Cost Per Square Foot
+Labor Cost To Build A Deck Per Square Foot

 Homeowners across the US, report spending $20-40 per square foot on a new deck, including labor and materials.
 This is about $6,000-12,000 for a 300 sq.ft. deck.